setuabhi/DataStr/src/Collections/Collections.md

 Dequeue:

-    It has all functions of stack and queue like push pop peek offer poll except search Useful one: offer / peekFirst / peekLast / pollFirst / pollLast / size first and last means inserted first or inserted last
+    It has all functions of stack and queue like push pop peek offer poll except search Useful one: offer/ pool/ peek / peekFirst / peekLast / pollFirst / pollLast / size first and last means inserted first or inserted last

+Heap:

+    By default store in increasing order, method: offer/ poll/ peek

-Time complexity of Queue Stack and QUEUE are O(1)
+Time complexity of Queue Stack and DEQUEUE are O(1)

 LinkedList: